estruyf/vscode-front-matter/README.beta.md

 > If you see something missing in your article creation flow, please feel free to reach out.

+**Version 9**

+The extension is now available in multiple languages: English, German, and Japanese.
+Want to add your language?
+Check out the [localization the extension](https://frontmatter.codes/docs/contributing#translating-the-extension).

 **Version 8**

 The taxonomy dashboard got introduced on which you can manage your tags, categories, and custom taxonomy.